 Heavy Equipment Hazards Toolbox Talk

-Be aware of the hazards created by heavy equipment and how to avoid these hazards safely.
+In this toolbox talk, learn how to be aware of the hazards created by working around heavy equipment and how to avoid these hazards safely.

 Between 1992 and 2010, The Center for Construction Research and Training reports that heavy and mobile equipment was responsible for 7,681 construction worker deaths.
 Making sure you are aware of the risks and hazards of working around heavy equipment is important for your personal safety as well as the safety of your coworkers.